EiichiroIto/microwitch2/doc/Settings.md

 The settings.ston file should be placed in the same folder as the Scratch apps image.

-Multiple options must be separated by commas like this:
+Multiple settings must be separated by commas like this:

 ```
 {#projectDir:'{documents}/microwitch2',#useErrorCatcher:false}
 ```

-Once you have created the settings.ston file, you can change the options from the Help-Settings menu.
+Once you have created the settings.ston file, you can change the settings from the Help-Settings menu.

-# Available options
+# Available settings
 - dontClose
 - keepMaximize
 - language